-Wire connectors are UL Listed fasteners used to make a tight, low-impedance connection between two or more electrical wires in an electrical box.
+Wire connectors are UL Listed fasteners used to make a tight connection with little interference between two or more electrical wires in an electrical box.
 Made of flame-retardant materials, wire connectors prevent wires from contacting other wires or exposed metal surfaces, which could cause a dangerous fault or short circuit.

 This guide will explain the different types of wire connectors, so you can feel confident you’re choosing the right connectors for your project.